 Once the delegate is declared, we can create the instance of the delegates.
 Just think about the class below:

 The class keyword is used to specify the token Publishers as a class template.
 Later, we can create the object of template type Publishers.
 The same holds true for delegates.
-The above syntax shown us how to declare a delegate.
+The above syntax shows us how to declare a delegate.
 Now, we will look at the below example of creating a Delegate:

-In the above declaration, we told that there is a delegate named GetTotalDelegate, which takes Array of Staff as a parameter and returns an integer to the caller.
+In the above declaration, we are told that there is a delegate named GetTotalDelegate, which takes Array of Staff as a parameter and returns an integer to the caller.
 Later, we can create an instance of the delegate type GetTotalDelegate.

 3. Creating a Delegate Reference